 I am an award-winning Canadian author of adult and children’s fiction.

-My novels, stories, and nonfiction have been published in Canada, the US, the UK, France, Italy, Japan, and other countries.
+My novels, stories, and nonfiction have been published in Canada, the US, the UK, France, Germany, Italy, Japan, and other countries.
 My first novel, Icefields, received the 1996 Commonwealth Writers’ Prize for Best First Book in Canada and the Caribbean.
 My collection of stories, The Logogryph, was shortlisted for the International Dublin Literary Award.
 In addition to my adult fiction I have published a YA fantasy trilogy, The Perilous Realm, and a picture book for children, Rutherford the Time-traveling Moose.

 I live in a place with lots of trees, near Edmonton, Alberta.